bokkypoobah/SimpleTokenCrowdsaleContractAudit/audit/code-review/TokenSale.md

     }

-    // Initialize is called to link the sale token with the token contract.
+    // Initialize is called to check some configuration parameters.
     // It expects that a certain amount of tokens have already been assigned to the sale contract address.
     // BK Ok - Only owner can execute function initialize() external onlyOwner returns (bool) {